 Maintaining the P-Trap

 Now that the odor was restricted, I headed for the computer and accessed Google.
 It took me only a few minutes to find several articles that explained how p-traps, vents (those pipes protruding from the top of the house), and a home’s plumbing drains are supposed to work, as well as what sometimes goes wrong to cause drain odors.

-Since the sewer gas that invaded my home was only due to a dry trap, it's up to me to keep it from happening again.
+Since the sewer gas that invaded my home was due to a dry trap, it's up to me to keep it from happening again.
 I now ensure there is a water barrier in the p-trap of that little-used shower with some easy weekly maintenance.
-Every week, I pour a cup of white vinegar down the drain, then turn on the water and let it run for about ten minutes.
+Every week, I pour a cup of white vinegar down the drain, then turn on the water and let it run for about 10 minutes.
 This method can be used for any drain, not just the one in a shower.

-When I first bought this vintage ‘60s house eleven years ago, major plumbing problems seemed to crop up every few months.
+When I first bought this vintage ‘60s house more than a decade ago, major plumbing problems seemed to crop up every few months.
 For quite some time, I had the phone number of my plumber of choice available to call quickly when emergencies arose.
 Finally, the big issues were resolved (and please don’t remind me how much money that cost), so visits from the plumber have been rare in recent years.
-(Knock on wood!
+Knock on wood!